giantswarm/rfc/cluster-app-values-schema/README.md

 Additional requirements apply to the title value:

 - The title MUST be written using sentence case capitalization.
-Right: "Cluster name", Wrong: "Cluster Name".
+Correct: "Cluster name", incorrect: "Cluster Name".
 - The title MUST NOT contain punctuation marks.
 - If the title annotates a property that is part of another object, the title SHOULD NOT include the parent property name, to avoid repetition.
   - Example: with an object `/controlPlane` that is titled `Control plane`, the property  `/controlPlane/availabilityZones` should be titled `Availability zones`, not `Control plane availability zones`.